DocNow/docnow/README.md

 ## Production

-If you are running DocNow in production you want to check out [docnow-ansible](https://github.com/DocNow/docnow-ansible) which allows you to provision and configure DocNow in the cloud.
+If you are running DocNow in production you will want to check out [docnow-ansible](https://github.com/DocNow/docnow-ansible) which allows you to provision and configure DocNow in the cloud.